The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Pseudo-orbits and Poisson primitive ideals for the algebras of interest

 \item[(b)] Let $\mf g $ be $W$ or $W_{\geq -1}$ or $W_{\geq 1}$ and pick $\chi \in \mf g^*$.
 Then

-\end{enumerate} \end{proposition} We alert the reader that the proof of Proposition~\ref{Plfpoi} establishes notation that is also used in the proof of Theorem~\ref{Tlfpoi}.
+\end{itemize} \end{proposition} We alert the reader that the proof of Proposition~\ref{Plfpoi} establishes notation that is also used in the proof of Theorem~\ref{Tlfpoi}.
 (This notation generalises that used in the proof of the last part of Corollary~\ref{Cdim}.) \begin{proof} (a).
-Write $\chi = \sum_{i=1}^\ell \chi_i$ with $\chi_i \in \Loc_{x_i}$ and $x_i \neq x_j$ if $i\neq j$; further assume that no $\chi_i =0$.
-Let $n$ be the order of $\chi$.
+If $\chi$ is not local then by Theorems~\ref{Tloc} and~\ref{Tloc01} $\CoreP(\chi)$ and $\CoreP(\chi|_{W_{\geq-1}}) $ are the zero ideals, respectively, of $\Sa(W)$ and $\Sa(W_{\geq -1})$.